XPRNetwork/grant-framework/applications/snips_protocol.md

 > How do you intend to enhance, promote and support your project in the future?
 >
 We are committed to continuous improvement, widespread adoption, and providing ongoing support to ensure the success and growth of Snipverse.
 Here are some strategies and initiatives we intend to undertake:

+1. User Support and Education:
+We are committed to providing ongoing support to our users.
+We will establish a dedicated community support system to address user inquiries, troubleshoot issues, and provide guidance.
+Additionally, educational materials, tutorials, and documentation will be developed to empower users with the knowledge and skills needed to make the most of the platform.

+2. Marketing and Awareness Campaigns: To promote Snipverse.com and attract a wider audience, we plan to implement comprehensive marketing and awareness campaigns.

+3. Developer Outreach and Collaboration: We recognizes the importance of engaging with developers within the Proton community and beyond.
+We will actively seek collaborations and partnerships with developers to enhance the platform's capabilities, expand its ecosystem, and encourage the development of third-party integrations and applications that complement Snipverse.
+Developer documentation, support resources, and incentives will be provided to facilitate these collaborations.